sassoftware/saspy/saspy/doc/source/install.rst

 'cp500' encoding which is part of the default set, so you don't have to install other modules.
 It's possible this could change in the future, but I don't have any expectations of that for now, so using 'cp500' is ok if you don't want to install other non-standard python modules.

-`IOM`_
-  The integrated object method (IOM) connection method supports SAS on any platform.
-  This method can make a local Windows connection and it is also the way to connect to SAS Grid through SAS Grid Manager.
-This method can connect to a SAS Workspace Server on any supported SAS platform.

 HTTP